mdsyah79/aperio-clone-flash/README.md

 * AperioKITUSB is an all-in-one tool that fits in a small bag (slightly the of A5 paper but thicker).
 * Faster flashing time due to Ubuntu (linux) based software (Ubuntu on USB)
 * Faster HDD cloning using Linux-based Open-Source CloneZilla
-* With CloneZilla, multiple HDD flashing is achieveable via Clonezilla Server (host becomes a Clone Server.
-Clients connects to Server to be cloned)
+* With CloneZilla, multiple HDD flashing is achieveable via Clonezilla Server (host becomes a Cloned Image Server.
+Clients connects to Server to receive Image)
 * Another neat feature is CopyClone where a production-ready HDD is imaged and restored back to the faulty HDD without the need to re-flash, all within 1.5hours.
 * No licenses required for any software (Open Source)
 * Configurable settings via Syslinux can enable multiple feature to run pre or post CloneZilla op.